GoogleCloudPlatform/gradle-appengine-templates/HelloEndpoints/README.md

 Freemarker template for a simple Hello World App Engine application using Google Cloud Endpoints

-Connecting this template with an Android GCM Client :
+Connecting this template with an Android Application :

 Talking to your Endpoint